Telefuturo

 Telefuturo, sometimes known as Canal 4, is a Paraguayan television network.
-The station operates between 66 and 72 MHz in Asunción, and reaches almost the entire population of Paraguay.
+The station operates on physical channel 18.1 in Asunción, and reaches almost the entire population of Paraguay.
 Telefuturo's coverage reaches almost all the Región Oriental, where approximately 97% of the population of Paraguay lives.
 Since its inception it maintained a steady growth and currently has 14 repeaters.